 Only use greaseproof paper that is suitable for the selected temperature.
-Always cut greaseproof paper to size.
+Always cut greaseproof paper to size

-In the table, you can find the ideal heating types for various dishes.
-The temperature and cooking time depend on the amount and composition of the food.
+In the table, you can find the ideal heating type for various dishes.
+Temperature and cooking time depend on the quantity and composition of the product.
 Setting ranges are indicated for this reason.
 Try using the lower values at first.
 A lower temperature results in more even browning.
 You can use a higher setting next time if necessary.